-10.3 The proposal would not be harmful to the character of the surrounding area and complies with Local Plan Policies DE1, and has regard to section 12 of the NPPF.
+11.6 The proposal would not be harmful to the character of the surrounding area and has regard to the NPPF.
 The material considerations in this case outweigh the above conflicts with policy and the proposal is therefore recommended for approval subject to conditions.

-11 Recommendation
+- Recommendation

-11.1 To authorise the Assistant Director - Planning to GRANT planning permission subject to conditions.
+- To authorise the Assistant Director - Planning to GRANT planning permission subject to conditions.